Toolache wallaby: Description

 The toolache wallaby was a slim, graceful, and elegant creature that had a pale ashy-brown pelt with a buff-yellow underbelly.

 The tail was pale grey and became almost white near the tip.
 The distinct black mark on its face reached from its nose to the eye.
 The forearms, feet, and tips of the ears were also black.
 The different colours of the animal also consisted of different textured furs which are believed to have changed seasonally or varied depending on the individual.
 The body measurements differed between males and females.
 In general, male toolache wallabies had a head and body length up to 810 mm while females measured up as 840 mm.
 Despite the females being taller, males had longer tail lengths at about 730 mm while the female's tail length was 710 mm.
+Footage of the last captive female toolache wallaby was taken by B. C. Cotton in 1937.

 Behaviour

 The toolache wallaby was a nocturnal animal, foraging for vegetation during the twilight hours of the day.
 Their movements were unusual and extremely rapid, able to outpace almost any terrestrial predator; they were known to evade the fastest dogs of the colonial hunters.